Budget bill reopens moderate vs. progressive divide for Dems

 Democrats have been here before.
 The progressive versus moderate divide dominated the early stages of the party's 2020 presidential primary with Biden and Vermont Sen. Bernie Sanders serving as the most prominent representatives of each end of the spectrum.

-Since then, Biden has largely kept the party unified by adopting many top progressive priorities, such as spearheading a $1.9 trillion coronavirus relief bill that passed in March, reducing student loan debt for millions of Americans and supporting a now-stalled proposal to raise the national minimum wage to $15 per hour.
+Biden has since largely kept the party unified by adopting many top progressive priorities, such as spearheading a $1.9 trillion coronavirus relief bill that passed in March and supporting a now-stalled proposal to raise the national minimum wage to $15 per hour.
 He has resisted, however, some of the biggest progressive goals, including the universal health care proposal known as Medicare for All.

 But it's unclear whether that equilibrium can be maintained.

-Already, Our Revolution and other progressive activists have staged protests outside the offices of Manchin and other moderates.
-They've begun proudly referring to themselves as the “tea party of the left,” out to stymie the actions of “obstructionist corporate Democrats.”
+Already, Our Revolution and other progressive activists have staged protests outside the offices of moderates including Manchin.
+They've begun referring to themselves as the “tea party of the left” combatting “obstructionist corporate Democrats.”

 Manchin is so far unmoved.
 "I’ve been very clear and very open" about the need to reduce the budget bill's price tag, he said.